Grants & Teacher Award

 Teacher of the Year

-If you also have an innovative approach to incorporating agriculture into your classroom, then apply to be Agriculture in the Classroom's 2018 Teacher of the Year.
-The winner will receive a $500 stipend and a trip to the National Agriculture in the Classroom Conference in Portland, Maine, June 26-29.
+If you also have an innovative approach to incorporating agriculture into your classroom, then apply to be Agriculture in the Classroom's 2019 Teacher of the Year.
+The winner will receive a $500 stipend and a trip to the National Agriculture in the Classroom Conference in Little Rock, Arkansas, June 18-21, 2019.

 Agriculture in the Classroom provides grants to support schools and organizations who strive to help students understand the source of their food and fiber and to help Virginia's school children gain a greater knowledge and appreciation of agriculture.
 Successful grant applicants will provide students with hands-on, experiential learning about agriculture.

 Applicants may apply for either a Garden Grant or an Agriculture Experience Grant.

 Applications are due by September 15.

 - Garden Grant - Online Application | Printable Application

 - Agriculture Experience Grant - Online Application | Printable Application

 - Preschool students in Hopewell learned about a chicken's life cycle with an egg hatching unit